-- Check the façade for any missing fixings, flashings, items, or defects. - O Ensure the panels are cleaned after the installation in accordance with EOUITONE cleaning guidelines.
+- O Check the façade for any missing fixings, flashings, items, or defects. - O Ensure the panels are cleaned after the installation in accordance with EQUITONE cleaning guidelines.
 The finished facade areas should be cleaned down following fixing of panels.
-Any partial cleaning may cause minor visual impairments. - O Ensure panels are adequately protected after the installation where there is any risk of damage by other works.
+Any partial cleaning may cause minor visual impairments.